devops329/devops/instruction/awsCloudFormation/awsCloudFormation.md

 1. Provide the input parameter for **MyBucketName** as something unique like `YOURNAMEHERE-byu329test`.
 1. Press `Next`.
 1. Leave the stack configuration with all the defaults and press `Next`.
-1. Review the setup and press `Next`.
+1. Review the setup and press `Submit`.
 1. Watch the events for the newly created stack as it deploys all the resources defined in the template.
 When it is done you will have a nice new bucket.
 1. Switch over to the S3 service console and admire your bucket.